Caracas Distrito Federal, Venezuela Travel Guide

 Where to find accessibility information.

 Maintain up-to-date data on local conditions and policies as they can change rapidly.
-Consulting with your embassy or consulate prior to and during your journey is a good practice.
+Consulting with your embassy or consulate prior to and during your journey it's advisable.